movestore/animation-moveVis/README.md

 that depending on the extent of your data set, excessively high or low values may produce errors.

-**Background map extent (`lat_ext`, `lon_ext`):** Geographic extent of the background map used in the animation. `lat_ext` controls the latitudinal extent while `lon_ext` controls the longitudinal extent.
+**Background map extent (`x_ext`, `y_ext`):** Geographic extent of the background map used in the animation. `x_ext` controls the extent of the bounding box in the x dimension, while `y_ext` controls the extent in the y dimension.
+(In a geographic coordinate system, these correspond to longitude and latitude, respectively.)
 If either (or both) are left NULL, the geographic extent of the track data will be used for that dimension.
-Note that if the provided extent is very large relative to the extent of the track data, spherical geometry calculations may indicate that the extents do not overlap.
-If this occurs, you will need to provide a smaller extent.
-This is more likely for data in polar latitudes.
+These must be in the same CRS as the input data, which will also be the output CRS for the map.

 **Track colour option (`col_opt`):** Method to use when selecting colours for the tracks in the animation.
 Default is `one` (i.e. all tracks